RodrigoChT/make-believe/content/index.md

 ---
 title: Home
 ---
-Welcome to **Petril's Hearth**, your one-stop shop for our roleplaying games.
+Welcome to **📜 Petril's Scrolls**, your one-stop shop for our roleplaying games.

 Feel free to look around, the only hard requirement is to read the [[The House Rules]].
 # Old School Renaissance